Sufiyaan-001/Sufiyaan-001/README.md

 # 💫 About Me:
 Hi, I'm Mohammad Sufiyaan Khan! 👋<br>MSc AI student at King's College London | Passionate about leveraging machine learning for climate solutions and high-impact research | Bridging rigorous ML innovation with real-world applications<br>I'm a dedicated ML enthusiast, diving deep into the latest from NeurIPS and ICML, with a keen eye on weather forecasting breakthroughs like GraphCast and Pangu-Weather.
 My fascination lies in transformers, graph neural networks, and spatiotemporal modeling—tools I'm using to tackle complex challenges in climate science and beyond.<br>With 66+ certifications under my belt, I've honed my ability to rapidly master new domains, from attention mechanisms and neural operators to uncertainty quantification.
-My published research showcases hands-on expertise in conducting experiments and delivering clear insights.<br>🔭 Currently Working On<br><br>MSc dissertation at King's College London: Exploring ML applications in computer vision, including emotion recognition and spatiotemporal prediction systems.<br>Research Assistant role: Modeling decentralized trading networks for continuous bilateral execution in OTC markets.<br><br>👯 Open to Collaborating On<br><br>AI/ML projects in computer vision, NLP, robotics, or climate AI—let's build something transformative!<br><br>🤝 Seeking Guidance On<br><br>Scaling ML deployments, agentic AI systems, and federated learning frameworks.<br><br>🌱 Currently Learning<br><br>Advanced deep learning architectures (transformers & GNNs), plus brushing up on German for global collaborations.<br><br>💬 Ask Me About<br><br>Machine learning fundamentals, computer vision pipelines, TensorFlow/PyTorch workflows, emotion recognition tech, or life as an international student at King's College London.<br><br>⚡ Fun Fact<br><br>I juggle a full master's workload with 66+ certs because learning new tech is my ultimate hobby—I've even built models for gaze detection, cancer risk prediction, and real-time gas monitoring!<br><br>Check out my projects below, and feel free to connect on LinkedIn or drop me a line at ksufiyaan1124@gmail.com.
+My published research showcases hands-on expertise in conducting experiments and delivering clear insights.<br>

+🔭 Currently Working On

+MSc dissertation at King's College London: Exploring ML applications in computer vision, including emotion recognition and spatiotemporal prediction systems.
+Research Assistant role: Modeling decentralized trading networks for continuous bilateral execution in OTC markets.

+👯 Open to Collaborating On

+AI/ML projects in computer vision, NLP, robotics, or climate AI—let's build something transformative!

+🤝 Seeking Guidance On

+Scaling ML deployments, agentic AI systems, and federated learning frameworks.

+🌱 Currently Learning

+Advanced deep learning architectures (transformers & GNNs), plus brushing up on German for global collaborations.

+💬 Ask Me About

+Machine learning fundamentals, computer vision pipelines, TensorFlow/PyTorch workflows, emotion recognition tech, or life as an international student at King's College London.

+⚡ Fun Fact

+I juggle a full master's workload with 66+ certs because learning new tech is my ultimate hobby—I've even built models for gaze detection, cancer risk prediction, and real-time gas monitoring!

+Check out my projects below, and feel free to connect on LinkedIn or drop me a line at ksufiyaan1124@gmail.com.
 Let's innovate together! 🚀

 ## 🌐 Socials: